Aaditya1612/Price-Comparator/README.md

     python manage.py runserver
     ```

-   This will start the API server.
+   This will start the Django server on localhost.

 ### 2. Running the Flutter Web App (app/price_comparator)